victorsantosjobs/gamixjs/Readme.md

- GAMIX JS  improve your habilities to build a web game.
+ GAMIX JS helps you to improve your habilities to build a web game.

   ____    _    __  __ _____  __      _ ____